balena-io-experimental/balena-sound/ARCHITECTURE.md

 Multi-room services provide multiroom capabilities to balenaSound.

 **multiroom-server**
-This service runs a [Snapcast](https://github.com/badaix/snapcast) server which is responsible for broadcasting (and keeping it in sync) audio from the `audio` service into Snapcast clients.
+This service runs a [Snapcast](https://github.com/badaix/snapcast) server which is responsible for broadcasting (and syncing) audio from the `audio` service into Snapcast clients.
 Clients can be running on the same device or on separate devices.

 **multiroom-client**
 Runs the client version of Snapcast.
 It needs to connect to a Snapcast server (can be a separate device) to receive audio packets.
 It will then forward the audio back into the `audio` service.